MarkusRosen/markusrosen.github.io/_posts/2021-01-02-setup-keras-and-tensorflow.md

 prefix: /home/YOURUSERNAME/miniconda3/envs/keras-project
 ```

-It it still does not work... just switch to PyTorch and PyTorch Lightning if possible.
+If it still does not work... just switch to PyTorch and PyTorch Lightning if possible.